Back to California

 What This Bill Does

-• Changes the definition of a 'disabled veteran' to include those who cannot walk without an assistant device or who have severe walking limitations due to health conditions, such as arthritis, neurological issues, or orthopedic conditions.
+• Changes the definition of a 'disabled veteran' to include those who cannot walk without an assistant device or who have severe walking limitations due to certain health conditions, such as arthritis, neurological issues, or orthopedic conditions.

 Who It Names or Affects